yangman946/WallPaperChanger/README.md

 <br>

 ## Description ⛈️
-This Python script changes your desktop wallpaper based on the weather.
+This Python script changes your desktop wallpaper depending on the time and weather.
 <br>
 <br>